EPCCed/tesseract-docs/user-guide/batch.rst

     qsub -IVl select=16:ncpus=24,walltime=0:20:0 -A [project code]

 ..note ::
-  Unlike non-interactive jobs, you must specfiy the number of cores you want to use per node by adding `:ncpus=24` to the select statement.
+  Unlike non-interactive jobs, you must specify the number of cores you want to use per node by adding `:ncpus=24` to the select statement.

 When you submit this job your terminal will display something like: